 Your employees have to know that you value their well-being and that includes their mental health.
 Make sure that you are communicating and encouraging that they take care of themselves.
 One way to do so is to encourage journaling in the office.
 Also welcome all employees to have a healthy work-life balance by taking time away from their desk, even for just a cup of tea or a stroll around the office.
 When employees feel appreciated and looked after with their mental health, they are more likely to feel grateful for the opportunity to work for a company that cares about employee relations.

 HR Anew helps employers and organizations solve their business problems.
 Connect with us when you want new ideas and solutions to optimize digital resources, strategy and training in the areas of diversity, equity, equality, inclusion, and belonging; manager and employee education and training, employee relations and workplace investigations, and outsourced human resources solutions.
-Request a meeting today!
+Schedule a Meeting today!